 2nd Workshop on Semantic Policy and Action Representations for Autonomous Robots (SPAR)

-Welcome to our website, here you can find more information about the full day workshop proposed for September 24th 2017 as part of the IROS 2017 conference.
-This workshop will take place in Vancouver, Canada.
+Welcome to our website, here you can find more information about the full day workshop for September 24th 2017 as part of the IROS 2017 conference.
+This workshop took place in Vancouver, Canada.

 Date: 24th September 2017

 Submission for poster and demonstration deadline: 25th July (EXTENDED) 12th August 2017

 Notification of acceptance: 15th August 2017

 Camera ready submission: 1st September 2017

 Please feel free to send us an email, if you have any questions regarding this workshop.

 This full day workshop is supported by

 - The European Community's Seventh FrameworkProgramme FP7/2007-2013, under grant agreement no. 609206, project Factory-in-a-Day.